beckn/missions/implementation-guides-deg2/Demand-Flexibility/implementation_guide_demand-flexibility.md

 This document has the following parts:

 1. [Outcome Visualization](#outcome-visualization) - A pictorial or descriptive representation of the different use cases that are supported by the network.
 2. [General Flow Diagrams](#general-flow-diagrams) - This section is relevant to all the message flows illustrated below and discussed further in the document.
-We can refer [this](https://github.com/beckn/missions/blob/main/Generic-Implementation-Guide/generic_implementation_guide.md#general-flow-diagrams) section in the generic implementation guide to understand the flow.
 3. [API Calls and Schema](#api-calls-and-schema) - This section provides details on the API calls and the schema of the messages that are sent in the form of sample schemas.
 4. [Taxonomy and Layer 2 Configuration](#taxonomy-and-layer-2-configuration) - This section provides details on the taxonomy, enumerations, and any rules defined for either the use case or by the network.
-5. [Integration Notes](#integration-notes) - Notes on writing/integrating with your own software.
-We can refer [this](https://github.com/beckn/missions/blob/main/Generic-Implementation-Guide/generic_implementation_guide.md#integrating-with-your-software) section in the generic implementation guide.
+5. [Integration Notes](#notes-on-software-integration) - Notes on writing/integrating with your own software.
 6. [Links to Artefacts](#links-to-artefacts) - This section contains the downloadable files referenced in this document.
 7. [Sandbox Details](#sandbox-details) - Sandbox links to BAP, Registry/Gateway, and BPP.